dbouwman/solution-plan/interfaces.md

   item: object; // basically an IItem w/o it's Id, and with {{variables}} injected
   data: object ;// the /data of the item
   properties: object; // other type-specific information, could be form, layer schema etc
-  dependencies: IDependency[]; // array referencing other items/groups this item depends on
+  dependencies: string[]; // array of item id's that must be deployed before this item
-  relatedItems: IRelatedItems[]; // relationship information so we can re-connect during deployment
+  relatedItems: IRelatedItems[]; // relationship information so we can re-connect during deployment }
-  groupsToShareWith: string[]; // array of groupids the resulting item should be shared to }
 ```